CrossRef/event-data-event-bus/README.md

 A client can subscribe to the Bus by sending a message.
 There are two kinds of subscription:

- - with a `live` subscription events are sent on immediately, one by one.
+ - with a `live` subscription Events are sent on immediately, one by one.
- - with a `batch` subscription the archive events are sent every 24 hrs.
+ - with a `batch` subscription the archive Events are sent every 24 hrs.

 To subscribe send a POST to `/subscriptions`.
 The body of the post should be JSON.
 It should contain